markoinla/build-together/README.md

 ./run.sh
 ```

-2. In a separate terminal, start the MCP server:
+2. Add a new MCP server in Cursor, Windsurf, or Claude Code settings.
+Or alternatively, start the MCP server in a separate terminal:
 ```bash
 ./mcp/run_mcp.sh
 ```

-3. Configure Windsurf to use the MCP server:
+3. Configure Cursor or Windsurf to use the MCP server:
-   - Open Windsurf settings
+   - Open Cursor or Windsurf settings
    - Navigate to the MCP configuration section
    - Add a new MCP server with the path to your `mcp/run_mcp.sh` script
    - The full path will be shown at the end of the setup script for easy copying